Cucumber

 Background

-Cucumber is a type of fruit that grows on a vine.
-The fruit is commonly used as food.
+Cucumber (Cucumis sativus) is a creeping vine that grows long fruit commonly eaten as a vegetable.
 The fruit, seed, and stem are used in medicine.

-Cucumber is used for osteoarthritis, high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia), high blood pressure, and wound healing, but there is no good scientific evidence to support its use for these or other conditions.
+People use cucumber for burns, diabetes, high cholesterol, high blood pressure, osteoarthritis, wound healing, and many other conditions, but there is no good scientific evidence to support these uses.

-Cucumber is used for osteoarthritis, high levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia), high blood pressure, and wound healing, but there is no good scientific evidence to support its use for these or other conditions.
+People use cucumber for burns, diabetes, high cholesterol, high blood pressure, osteoarthritis, wound healing, and many other conditions, but there is no good scientific evidence to support these uses.

 Safety Safety definitions

-When taken by mouth: Cucumber is LIKELY SAFE when used in food amounts.
-Cucumber extract up to 20 mg daily and cucumber seed extract up to 500 mg daily are POSSIBLY SAFE when used as medicine, short-term.
-There isn't enough reliable information to know if other cucumber products are safe to use as medicine.
+When taken by mouth: Cucumbers are commonly consumed as food.
+Cucumber extract and cucumber seed extract are possibly safe when used as medicine, short-term.
+There isn't enough reliable information to know if other cucumber products are safe or what the side effects might be.

-Diabetes: There is some evidence that cucumber seed can decrease blood sugar levels.
+Diabetes: Cucumber seed might decrease blood sugar levels.
 This might increase the chance of blood sugar levels becoming too low in people being treated for diabetes.
 Monitor your blood sugar carefully.

 Surgery: Cucumber seed might lower blood sugar levels.
-There is some concern that it might interfere with blood sugar control during and after surgery.
+This might interfere with blood sugar control during and after surgery.
 Stop using cucumber seed at least 2 weeks before a scheduled surgery.

 Special Precautions & Warnings

 Surgery: Cucumber seed might lower blood sugar levels.
-There is some concern that it might interfere with blood sugar control during and after surgery.
+This might interfere with blood sugar control during and after surgery.
 Stop using cucumber seed at least 2 weeks before a scheduled surgery.

 Effectiveness